CFIS-UFRO/electron-development-template/README.md

 # Origin of this Template

-This template was created to streamline development of scientific applications for hardware control and data analysis.
-While we previously used Python with QT, we've transitioned to Electron for its improved performance, visualization capabilities, and easier distribution.
+This template was developed to enhance the development of scientific applications in our laboratory, particularly for hardware control and data analysis.
+While our previous standard involved Python with QT, this new Electron-based template is being introduced as a recommended alternative.
+It has significant advantages in performance, visualization capabilities, and simplified application distribution compared to the previous approach based on Python.
+Anyway, for scripting and fast prototyping, Python is still a great choice.

 # What is Electron?